Enhancing Network Failure Mitigation with Performance-Aware Ranking: Extended Evaluation

-\parab{Queueing Delay.} Finally we show it is important to account for queuing delay.
-To do so, we use an example scenario where link C0~--~B0 in topology \figref{fig:example_two_drops_motiv} drops packets at a high drop rate and the operator prioritizes 99p FCT.
-The best action here is to disable the link but after we apply this mitigation the link C0~--~B1 starts to drop packets at a high drop rate as well.
-Unfortunately, if we disable C0~--~B1, we would have a network partition.
+\parab{Queueing Delay.} We show the importance of accounting for queuing delay using an example scenario where the link C0~--~B0 in the \figref{fig:example_two_drops_motiv} topology drops packets at a high drop rate and the operator prioritizes 99p FCT of short flows.
+In this case, the best action is to disable the link.
+After we apply the mitigation, the link C0~--~B1 starts to drop packets at a high drop rate.
+Disabling C0~--~B1 is not feasible anymore as it partitions the network, so we have to either take no action or bring back C0~--~B0.
+If we ignore the queuing delay, both of these options have the same approximate 99p FCT.
+However, bringing back C0~--~B0 is a better mitigation since it increases the path diversity and reduces the queuing delay (\tabref{fig:ablation-study}).

-In this setup, and when we ignore queuing delay, the approximate 99p FCT is the same if we bring back C0~--~B1 and if we take no action.
-But bringing back C0~--~B1 is actually the better mitigation as it reduces queuing delay.
-We compare the effect of these mitigations in \tabref{tab:ablation:queue-delay}.

-\subsection{Results for other comparators}
+\subsection{Results for Other Comparators}

-\parab{Priority1pT.} This comparator minimizes the 1p ($1$-th percentile) throughput.
-It uses two tiebreakers, in the following order: average throughput and 99p FCT.
+\parab{Priority1pT.} This comparator minimizes the 1p (1st percentile) throughput.
+It uses two tiebreakers in the following order: average throughput and 99p FCT.

-\parab{Linear combination.} This comparator minimizes a weighted combination of the three CLP metrics (\ie 99p FCT, 1p throughput, and average throughput);
+\parab{Linear combination.} This comparator minimizes a weighted combination of the three CLP metrics (99p FCT, 1p throughput, and average throughput);

-where $w_i$s' show the weights assigned to each metric and $Metric_h$ shows the measured metric when the network was healthy.
-Note that 1p throughput and average throughput move in the opposite direction compared to FCT (\ie we prefer a lower FCT while we prefer higher throughput).
-Therefore, we use inverse of them in our definition of linear comparator. \figref{fig:scen-linear-comparator} shows the results when the weights = 1 (\ie we do not have any preference over the metrics -- we choose these weights because it is substantially different from all the other comparators but \sysname admits any combination of weights).
+where $w_i$ is the assigned weight and Metric$_\text{h}$ is the metric measured in a healthy network.
+Note that we prefer lower FCT but higher throughput.
+Therefore, we use their inverses in our definition of the linear comparator. \sysname admits any combination of weights, but we evaluate for the case where all weights are set to 1.
+This is different from all the other comparators as it does not set any preference for any metric.

-\parab{Summary of the results.} \figref{fig:scen-priority-1pT} and \figref{fig:scen-linear-comparator} compare the performance penalty of \sysname againts other baselines across 3 different failure scenarios for Priority1pT and Linear combination comparator respectively.
-In summary, we observe \sysname's performance penalty is low across various scenarios and metrics.
-The results are also generalizable to different comparators (we evaluate 4 different comparators in total including the two in the \secref{sec:evaluation}).
+\parab{Summary of the results.} \figref{fig:scen-priority-1pT} and \figref{fig:scen-linear-comparator} compare the performance penalty of \sysname against other baselines across the three types of failures for Priority1pT and Linear combination comparator.
+In summary, \sysname's performance penalty is low across all the scenarios and metrics.